 Storage Instructions

-Once your cannabis sugar is made, you want to ensure you keep it as dry as possible.
-An airtight mason jar or even a ziplock bag will work as long as it’s sealed properly.
+Storing it in an airtight mason jar or even a ziplock bag will work if it’s sealed properly.

 Cannabis Sugar by Emily Kyle Nutrition

-The Sugar Making Process Overview
+The Sugar-Making Process

 Here’s what you need to do first:

-2. Make a cannabis alcohol tincture – either a Green Dragon Tincture or QWET Tincture
+2. Make a cannabis alcohol tincture – either a Green Dragon tincture or QWET tincture.

-Please note:
+Please Note

-• You can not make cannabis-infused sugar without the alcohol tincture
+• You can not make cannabis-infused sugar without the alcohol tincture.

-• You can not make cannabis sugar with butter, oil, or any other type of fat
+• You can not make cannabis sugar with butter, oil, or any other type of fat.

-Decarboxylate Your Cannabis Flower
+Decarboxylate the Cannabis Flower

 Making cannabis edibles involves a bit of science, and there are tried and true processes to follow to get the best quality final product.

-Dried cannabis flowers do not naturally contain high amounts of THC or CBD.
-Instead, they contain high amounts of THCA and CBDA, an acidic, but non-intoxicating, form of the cannabinoids.
+Instead, they contain high amounts of THCA and CBDA, an acidic but non-intoxicating form of the cannabinoids.

-Make An Alcohol-Based Tincture
+Make a Tincture

 After the process of decarboxylation comes the process of using alcohol as a solvent to extract the active cannabinoids THC and CBD from the plant matter.

-This is the process of making a cannabis tincture, and is essentially the same process as making vanilla extract.
-You will want to use a high-proof, food grade alcohol like the options listed here.
+This is the process of making a cannabis tincture and is essentially the same extraction process as making vanilla extract.

 Evaporate All Of The Alcohol

-This recipe’s outcome is based on the complete evaporation of all alcohol, leaving behind just the extracted cannabis oils bound to the sugar crystals.
+This recipe’s outcome is based on the complete evaporation of all alcohol in the tincture

-It’s important to note that there are many different ways to evaporate the alcohol, some are more safe than others.
+It’s important to note that there are many different ways to evaporate the alcohol; some are more safe than others.

-If you’re even more impatient, be sure to checkout my guide for safe alcohol evaporation before getting started.
+If you’re even more impatient, be sure to check out my guide for safe alcohol evaporation before getting started.

 Cannabis Sugar by Emily Kyle Nutrition